Doug Burgum: Vice-presidential speculation

 During his campaign, Burgum said he would not accept the vice presidency or a cabinet position if he was not nominated for president, so he was widely expected at the time to seek a third term as governor in the 2024 North Dakota gubernatorial election.
 On January 22, 2024, he announced he would not do so.

 Before the Iowa caucuses, Burgum endorsed former president Donald Trump.
 Afterward, he began campaigning for Trump, who praised Burgum and said he wanted him to be an important member of his next administration.
 Later, Trump said Burgum would be "very good" as vice president, but reiterated that he had not yet made a decision.
 Burgum spoke on behalf of Trump at the North Dakota caucuses.
 Trump ally and U.S. senator Kevin Cramer said Burgum would be a clear front-runner for a cabinet position, most likely secretary of energy.
-Later during the primary season, Burgum was reportedly high on Trump's VP shortlist, and on May 2, Trump announced that Burgum was one of four remaining contenders, alongside senators Marco Rubio, Tim Scott, and J.D.
-Vance.
+Later during the primary season, Burgum was reportedly high on Trump's VP shortlist, and on May 2, Trump announced that Burgum was one of four remaining contenders, alongside senators Marco Rubio, Tim Scott, and JD Vance.

 During the Republican National Convention, Burgum was reported to have not been selected as Trump's running mate.
 According to campaign insiders, Trump was leaning toward Burgum, but his sons Donald Jr. and Eric persuaded him to choose Vance.

 Burgum served as the Trump 2024 campaign's main advisor on energy policy.
 Axios reported that the Trump campaign had sent him as a surrogate to campaign events more than anyone else on Trump's shortlist for running mate.